Luís Fabiano: Sevilla

+Luís Fabiano transferred to Sevilla ahead of the 2005–06 season, replacing his compatriot and former São Paulo teammate Júlio Baptista, who in turn had just become a Real Madrid player.
 On 10 May 2006, Luís Fabiano scored a header during Sevilla's 4–0 victory over Middlesbrough in the UEFA Cup Final.
 The success continued in the 2007–08 season, as Luís Fabiano finished runner-up in the Pichichi Trophy with 24 goals (including two from the penalty spot), second only to Daniel Güiza's 27 goals.
 This led to Luís Fabiano being recalled to the Brazilian Seleção.
 On 29 November, Luís Fabiano was sent off for elbowing Barcelona's Sergio Busquets.
 He had to be restrained by the Sevilla staff.
 In 2008, Luís Fabiano extended his contract with Sevilla to 2011.

 On 4 July 2009, according to Luís Fabiano's agent, Milan made an official offer for him, with Luís Fabiano reportedly pleading with his club Sevilla to allow him to make the switch to the San Siro.
 The deal, however, did not go through.

 On 30 August 2010, Luís Fabiano put an end to the speculation with a move away from Sevilla by signing a contract extension until 2013.
 On the renewal, he stated his intentions: "This is my home, I've been here six seasons and I will try to continue scoring goals and continue making history for Sevilla."

 Return to São Paulo

 On 13 March 2011, Luís Fabiano returned to Brazil to rejoin São Paulo.
 The Brazilian club paid €7.6 million for the striker, who signed a four-year deal.
 He was welcomed by 45,000 fans at his presentation at Estádio do Morumbi.
 On 29 July 2012, playing against Flamengo, Luís Fabiano scored two goals and thus became the seventh-most prolific goalscorer of São Paulo's history, outscoring Leônidas.

 On 26 August 2012, Luís Fabiano scored twice in São Paulo's 2–1 win over Corinthians.
 In 2013, however, after a year in which he was injured or had been out of form, Luís Fabiano was charged by Muricy Ramalho, then the coach of club.
 According to Ramalho, using Ganso (who recovered his good shape) as an example, Ramalho stated Luís Fabiano needs "wanting more".

 In December 2015, he was released from São Paulo and joined Chinese club Tianjin Quanjian as a free agent.

+In February 2017, he returned to Brazil and signed for CR Vasco da Gama.